CodenCode-Naman/loan-management-app/README.md

-Create a virtual environment and install all dependencies from requirements.txt file
+Create a virtual environment and install all dependencies from the requirements.txt file
 ```
 pip install -r requirements.txt
 ```